AppIntro/AppIntro/README.md

         setProgressButtonEnabled(false);

         // Turn vibration on and set intensity.
-        // NOTE: you will probably need to ask VIBRATE permisssion in Manifest. setVibrate(true);
+        // NOTE: you will probably need to ask VIBRATE permission in Manifest. setVibrate(true);
         setVibrateIntensity(30);
     }